 What is Conveyancing?

-Conveyancers to the Newcastle, Lake Macquarie, East Coast and Hunter Valley areas since 1986
+Conveyancers Newcastle, Lake Macquarie, East Coast and Hunter Valley locals Trust, since 1986

 The main purpose of the Conveyancing process is to transfer the legal title or ownership of land and any improvements on that land, from one owner to another.